-Use some of your short term goals' planning time to create a list of activities you could do with the kids.
+Use some of your short-term goals' planning time to create a list of activities you could do with the kids.
 This does not need to be for this month only.
-Create a list of 100 or more activities, then go and highlight what you want to do this month.
+Create a list of 100 or more activities, then highlight what you want to do this month.

 16. Create a Meal Plan for a Week

 There are so many people earning their money from creating meal plans and easy to make recipes.
 Follow some of them on the social media - print out the ideas and try them out - one thing less for you to think and worry about.